Why authenticate your domain?

 If you’re not seeing a confirmation after 48 hours, no need to stress.
 Simply get in touch with your domain provider support team.

-Alternatively, you can get in touch with The efficiency hub and we can look into it or set it up for you for a small one-off fee.
+Alternatively, you can get in touch with us and we can look into it or set it up for you for a small one-off fee.